 The National Park Service strives to make the park as universally accessible as possible.
-We are improving accessibility as quickly as possible.
-However, extra obstacles will be encountered because of the remote, wilderness nature of this special place.
+Extra obstacles will be encountered because of the remote, wilderness nature of this special place.

 Facilities described as accessible do not necessarily comply fully with federal standards and some accessible facilities are not marked with the international symbol.

 The NPS Yellowstone National Park app includes audio-described sites and alternative text for images, combined with your device's built-in accessibility features.
 This app includes up-to-date accessibility information for facilities and some trails in the park.
 Download it before you arrive.